symfony/symfony-docs/serializer.rst

 Serializer Context
 ------------------

-The serializer can define a context to control how the (de)serialization of resources.
+The serializer can define a context to control the (de)serialization of resources.
 This context is passed to all normalizers.
 For example:

 * :class:`Symfony\\Component\\Serializer\\Normalizer\\DateTimeNormalizer` uses